 The most promising students will be selected and given the opportunity to build skills and develop their portfolios.
 They will participate in pre-convention training that will include interactive online courses in interviewing, multimedia, ethics, and visual and audio techniques.
 Participants will also be given pre-convention assignments to cover issues related to the journalism industry and the Asian American Pacific Islander community today.
 Up to 15 applicants will be selected to cover convention, with travel and hotel accommodations provided.
 A group of skilled journalists and media professionals will also be selected to act as mentors and guide the students as they report on the convention.

 Coverage of the convention spans three areas of journalism: print, online and video.
 Students will produce a daily newspaper distributed to convention attendees.
 Select students will record a daily convention newscast.
 Written stories, videos, podcasts and digital content will appear on the VOICES website.
+Visit the VOICES website and view content created by students here.

 How to Apply